Greenest City 2020 Action Plan

-The Greenest City 2020 Action Plan (GCAP) is a urban sustainability initiative for Vancouver.
+The Greenest City 2020 Action Plan (GCAP) is an urban sustainability initiative for Vancouver.
 Its primary mission is to ensure that Vancouver becomes the greenest city in the world by the year 2020.
 The GCAP originated based on the 2009 work of the Greenest City Action Team, a committee co-chaired by Vancouver mayor Gregor Robertson.
 The GCAP was approved by Vancouver city council in July 2011.

 The GCAP consists of 10 primary goals that focus on 3 primary topics: carbon, waste, and ecosystems.
 Within each of the 10 goals, the plan establishes measurable targets and offers baseline data against which to compare those targets.
 It offers ‘highest priority actions’ and broader ‘key strategies’ to achieve the targets it sets out.

 Goals

 The GCAP outlines the following 10 discrete goals: